-- G31.33 New evidence that has not already been submitted as part of the appeal will not normally be considered by the Appeal Committee.
-Should either party wish to submit new evidence this must be done at least seven days before the Committee date.
-The Chair of the Appeal Committee may accept or reject new evidence, and their decision will be final. - G31.34 The Appeal Committee shall consider the documentary evidence, and invite the student and any parties involved in the dispute to give evidence.
-Other persons shall be asked to attend if the Committee wishes. - G31.35 The absence of the student or the other party/parties will not prevent the Committee from taking place nor invalidate the proceedings.
-In the event that a student has indicated they will attend but then cannot do so for good reason, an adjournment would generally be considered. - G31.36 The Appeal Committee will determine whether there is sufficient reason to challenge the Stage Two Complaint outcome.
+- G31.39 New evidence that has not already been submitted as part of the appeal will not normally be considered by the Appeal Committee.
+Should either party wish to submit new evidence this must be done at least 5 working days before the Committee date.
+The Chair of the Appeal Committee may accept or reject new evidence, and their decision will be final. - G31.40 The Appeal Committee shall consider the documentary evidence and invite the student and any parties involved in the dispute to give evidence.
+Other persons shall be asked to attend if the Committee wishes. - G31.41 The absence of the student or the other party/parties will not prevent the Committee from taking place nor invalidate the proceedings.
+In the event that a student has indicated they will attend but then cannot do so for good reason, an adjournment would generally be considered. - G31.42 The Appeal Committee will determine whether there is sufficient reason to challenge the Stage Two Complaint outcome.
 If there is sufficient reason, the Appeal Committee will consider the merits of the complaint, and if upheld in part or in full, will determine proposals for the resolution of the complaint, and may recommend further appropriate action.
-If there is insufficient reason, the Stage Two Complaint outcome will stand. - G31.37 The decision of the Appeal Committee shall normally be communicated in writing by the HoSCA to the student and other College Officers as appropriate, within seven days of the decision of the Appeal Committee. - G31.38 The decision of the Appeal Committee is final.
+If there is insufficient reason, the Stage Two Complaint outcome will stand. - G31.43 An Appeal Committee will normally reach its decision without adjournment but may adjourn for the purpose of reaching a decision.
+The Committee will ensure that any adjournment does not unreasonably delay the outcome. - G31.44 The decision of an Appeal Committee will be reached by a majority vote of the members of the Committee and will be announced as the decision of the Committee.
+The votes of individual Committee members will be treated as confidential.
+In the event of a tie, the Chair will have the casting vote. - G31.45 The decision of the Appeal Committee shall normally be communicated in writing by the HoSCA to the student and other College Officers as appropriate, within 5 working days of the decision of the Appeal Committee. - G31.46 The decision of the Appeal Committee is final.
 There is no further right of appeal.

 Office of the Independent Adjudicator (OIA)

 Data Protection Policy

-Misconduct (G27)

-Academic Progress (G28)

 Fitness to Practice (G29)

 Taught Programme Academic Appeals (T44)

 Research Degree Programme Academic Appeals (R17)

 Appeal Committee Structure

-Student Conduct and Appeals webpages

-Glossary
+G31 Complaints from students are carefully considered and, if appropriate, shall be investigated by the Head of Student Conduct and Appeals.

-G35 Faculties are responsible for such administrative and academic matters as may be assigned to them by Academic Board and a list of Faculties is given in Ordinance B3.
+G35 Faculties are responsible for such administration and academic matters as may be assigned to them by Academic Board and a list of Faculties is given in Ordinance B3